 • 60% of participants (210/349) did not experience neurologic toxicity

-• <1% of participants (2/349) experienced neurologic toxicity that was severe or life-threatening
+• <1% of participants (1/349) experienced neurologic toxicity leading to death

 In a study comparing ABECMA to standard regimen, a higher proportion of patients experienced death within the first 9 months from randomization in the ABECMA arm compared to the standard regimens arm.
 This higher rate of early death was mainly observed before receiving ABECMA with the main reason being progression of multiple myeloma.
 There was also an increase in the rate of death from adverse events after ABECMA.